immusk/idp-practise-terraform/README.md

 ## License

 Apache 2 Licensed.
-See LICENSE for full details.
+See LICENSE for full details...